 The Board has determined that directors should have the opportunity to meet in-camera in conjunction with every regularly scheduled meeting of the Board or Committees to discuss matters of interest independent of management.

-In addition to two special in-camera meetings held during the fiscal year ended December 31, 2021, the independent directors met without the non-independent director and members of management five times.
+During the fiscal year ended December 31, 2022, the independent directors met without the non-independent director and members of management five times.
 These meetings were chaired by the Chairman of the Board.

 Board and Committee Meeting Attendance